Fenchel-Young Variational Learning: EXPERIMENTS

-For $\rho > 1$, the output of $\rho\mbox{-entamax}$ can have both zero and non-zero components.
-When $\rho = 1$, Tsallis $\rho$-negentropy becomes the Shannon nentropy and we recover the standard EM algorithm, where all the components of $\hat{q}_i^{\mbox{ new}}$ are strictly positive.
+When $\rho > 1$ the output of $\rho\mbox{-entmax}$ can have both zero and non-zero components.
 The novel feature of sparse EM is the possible presence of zeros in $\hat{q}_i$, meaning that \textit{sample $x_i$ will not contribute to the update of the parameter estimates of the corresponding components}.
 In standard EM all samples affect the parameter estimates of all the components.
-In hard EM, each sample only affects the parameters of the ``closest" component, as in the case of $K$-means clustering (with the important difference that $K$-means clustering does not estimate component covariances).
+In hard EM, each sample only affects the parameters of the ``closest'' component, as in the case of $K$-means clustering (with the important difference that $K$-means clustering does not estimate component covariances).